7 Best European Password Managers (2026): GDPR-Tested

 What happens if the company goes bankrupt?

-For open source options (Proton Pass, Padloc, Passbolt): self-host or export.
-For closed source: export regularly.
-All tools support CSV export.
+For open-source options (Proton Pass, Padloc, Passbolt) you can self-host or export.
+For closed-source options, export your vault as CSV periodically.
+Every tool here supports CSV export.

 Is the free tier enough?